Getting started¶

 There are dozens of different color spaces with RGB probably being the most common one.
 Despite its popularity, the RGB color space does not do well when it comes to perceptual uniformity: Changing an RGB color value by a particular amount does not result in a visual difference of the same amount.
 Due to this issue Gecos uses the CIE L*a*b* color space instead, that behaves perceptually approximately uniform.
 The color space consists of three components:

-• L* - The lightness of the color.
-0 is completely black and 100 is completely white.
+L* - The lightness of the color.

-• a* - The green-red component.
+is completely white.a* - The green-red component.
 Green is in the negative direction, red is in the positive direction.

-• b* - The blue-yellow component.
+b* - The blue-yellow component.
 Blue is in the negative direction, yellow is in the positive direction.

 While values for a* and b* are not limited in either direction, only a small space is displayable and hence can be converted into RGB colors.
 Consequently the optimization process is also restricted to the displayable subspace.
 The following plots show the displayable a*b* space at two different L* levels.
 The gray area consists of L*a*b* values that cannot be converted into RGB space.